SPARC-FAIR-Codeathon/2025-team-F/README.md

     <td><a href="tutorials/tutorial_3_using_existing_models.ipynb">
     Tutorial 3:
     </a></td>
-    <td> <b>Generating analytics</b> - In this tutorial we ...
+    <td> <b>Generating analytics</b> - In this tutorial we use an existing model
-    Search existing data and use a pre-trained AI to predicit the signal.
     </td>
   </tr>
   <tr>
     <td><a href="tutorials/tutorial_4_transfer_learning.ipynb">
     Tutorial 4:
     </a></td>
-    <td> <b>Into the flow</b> - In this tutorial we ...
-    Search existing data, augment it, and use it to fine-tune an existing AI model.
+    <td> <b>Into the flow</b> - In this tutorial we use transfer learning by searching for existing data, augment it, and use it to fine-tune an existing AI model.
     </td>
   </tr>
 </tbody>